geekdave/ssaas/presentation.md

 Something missing between 4 and 5

-A lot of technology is like this - leave out the details especially the shitty details, stuff you're gonna get stuck on
+A lot of technology is like this - leave out the details I call this the TROLL readme especially the shitty nitty-gritty details, stuff you're gonna get stuck on

 ---